 The Murder of Arthur Brodley: Part Four

-Entering the summer of 1939, the people of Bournemouth were too busy having a good time to worry about Hitler.
+ntering the summer of 1939, the people of Bournemouth were too busy having a good time to worry about Hitler.
 Some had even strapped a sign to the boot of their vehicle which read: Half A Mo’ Hitler Let’s Have Our Holidays First.
 For those who lived there and the holiday-seekers who would arrive, collectively, they wanted the same, respite from contemplation of the worst.
 For them, this summer would be a joy-filled time of suspension, free from thoughts of the approaching winds of war.

 The Murder of Arthur Brodley: Part Five